sunfishcode/wasm-reference-manual/WebAssembly.md

  - Each global import with an initializer is required to be mutable.
  - Each import is required to be resolved by the embedder.
- - A linear-memory import's `minimum` size is required to be at most the imported linear-memory space's `minimum` size.
+ - A linear-memory import's `minimum` size is required to be at most the imported linear memory's `minimum` size.
- - A linear-memory import is required to have a maximum size if the imported linear memory space has a `maximum` size.
+ - A linear-memory import is required to have a maximum size if the imported linear memory has a `maximum` size.
- - If present, a linear-memory import's maximum size is required to be at least the imported linear-memory space's maximum size.
+ - If present, a linear-memory import's maximum size is required to be at least the imported linear memory's maximum size.
  - A table import's `minimum` length is required to be at most the imported table's `minimum` length.
  - A table import is required to have a maximum size if the imported table has a